 Build a robust data aggregation strategy

 Almost one-third of retail professionals have a data aggregation and enrichment strategy, but they haven’t fully deployed it or reaped its benefits yet.
 Once they do, they can more accurately target specific customer segments and reach them with engaging, relevant messaging on their website.
-One brand, for instance, uses in-store applications – soon-to-be powered by AI – to attract Gen-Z shoppers and help them personalize their shopping experiences. experiences.
+One brand, for instance, uses in-store applications to attract Gen-Z shoppers and help them personalize their shopping experiences. experiences.